Skip to content Skip to footer navigation

 Are meal delivery services suitable for kids?

 If you're planning on using a meal delivery service to feed a family that includes young kids you might want to proceed with caution.
-While overall ratings for meal services were generally positive, their meals aren't guaranteed to win over a fussy toddler.
+Meals aren't always guaranteed to win over a fussy toddler.

 What about delivery services marketed for weight loss?

-Weight loss was a key motivation for users of some meal delivery services, including the popular service Lite n' Easy, Eat Fit Food, Muscle Meals Direct and Dietlicious (sister company to Gourmet Dinner Service).
-While we did collect responses from people who'd used these services, the focus of our survey was on the pros, cons and experiences of using meal delivery services more generally.
+Weight loss is a key motivation for many people that want to use a meal delivery service, including popular services like Lite n' Easy, Eat Fit Food, Muscle Meals Direct and Dietlicious (sister company to Gourmet Dinner Service).

 Does Lite n' Easy help you lose weight?
 See our Lite n' Easy review for the low-down, and read our journalist's experience of a week on a Lite n' Easy diet.